(In Church unless stated)

-|Men’s Weekend Away 2018: Date for your diary: Friday 2nd to Sunday 4th March 2018.
+|Men’s Weekend Away 2018: Men’s Weekend is this coming Friday 2nd – Sunday 4th March.
 This year we’re returning to Llanthony in the Brecon Beacons, Wales.
 As well as the usual bunk house there are further accommodation options.
 Do join us for an excellent weekend of fellowship and enjoying God’s wonderful world.
-See Peter Rhodes for details and to reserve a place.|
+For very late booking please contact Peter Rhodes on: PeterRhodes.email@example.com.|

 |Church Office hours during Interregnum: Please note that once the Vicar has left the Parish, after 30th June, the Church Office will be manned less frequently, as the Parish Administrator works from 9.30 a.m. – 12.30 p.m. on Monday’s, Thursday’s and Fridays.